Including how to cut down on spending

 If you do need that item or day out, have a look at using the cashback websites so you can get some money back.

-Our favorite cashback sites are:
+Our favourite cashback sites are:

 We use cashback websites every time we buy something online.